 President Bush: "I told the members that this report, called "The Way Forward," will be taken very seriously by this administration.
 This report gives a very tough assessment of the situation in Iraq.
-It is a report that brings some really very interesting proposals, and we will take every proposal seriously and we will act in a timely fashion. "
+It is a report that brings some really very interesting proposals, and we will take every proposal seriously, and we will act in a timely fashion. "

-Despite the President’s statement, the recommendations are already getting a cool reception from the White House.
-In an interview with the Wall Street Journal, a senior administration official said President Bush told Jordan’s King Abdullah just last week he is against talks with Syria.
-Senior officials also said major changes are unlikely because President Bush believes the US can achieve its goals and the White House has a short window to continue its policies before the 2008 presidential election cycle intensifies.
+Despite the president’s statement, the recommendations are already getting a cool reception from the White House.
+In an interview with The Wall Street Journal, a senior administration official said President Bush told Jordan’s King Abdullah just last week he is against talks with Syria.
+Senior officials also said major changes are unlikely because President Bush believes the U.S. can achieve its goals and the White House has a short window to continue its policies before the 2008 presidential election cycle intensifies.
 Meanwhile in Israel, the Israeli newspaper Haaretz reports sources inside the office of Israeli Prime Minister Ehud Olmert said the Israeli government does not expect the Bush administration to pressure it to make peace.

 The report drew a mixed response in this country and around the world.

-UN Ambassador John Bolton: "I will continue to serve until my appointment ends.
-Because I have not resigned, I have simply indicated that I’ll leave federal service when the recess appointment ends."
+U.N.
+Ambassador John Bolton: "I will continue to serve until my appointment ends, because I have not resigned.
+I have simply indicated that I’ll leave federal service when the recess appointment ends."

 New York City Council Member Charles Barron: "We were cool when there were 41 bullets for [Amadou] Diallo.
 We were cool when they murdered [Eleanor] Bumpus.
 We were cool when they murdered [Patrick] Dorismond.
-We were cool when they murdered [Malcom] Ferguson. we were cool when they murdered [Timothy] Stansbury.
+We were cool when they murdered [Malcolm] Ferguson. we were cool when they murdered [Timothy] Stansbury.
 It is time for us to get hot."

 The Bush administration has announced it will challenge a court ruling that says it must resume housing payments to thousands of people displaced by Hurricane Katrina.
 Last week, a federal judge ruled Katrina victims have been illegally denied housing payments and subjected to a convoluted application process to get those payments to resume.

-Alice Fisher: "As alleged in the indictment, during this interrogation Charles Taylor Junior and his co-conspirator committed torture by repeatedly burning the victim with a hot iron on various parts of his body, causing burning and scarring; by pouring scalding hot water on to the victim; by holding a gun pointed at the victim while forcing the victim to hold scalding water in his hands; by repeatedly electrically shocking the victim’s genital area and other parts of his body, and then by rubbing salt in the victim’s wounds.
+Alice Fisher: "As alleged in the indictment, during this interrogation, Charles Taylor Jr. and his co-conspirator committed torture by repeatedly burning the victim with a hot iron on various parts of his body, causing burning and scarring; by pouring scalding hot water on to the victim; by holding a gun pointed at the victim while forcing the victim to hold scalding water in his hands; by repeatedly electrically shocking the victim’s genital area and other parts of his body, and then by rubbing salt in the victim’s wounds.
 These crimes are heinous, and they are torture as alleged in the indictment today."

-The case against Charles Taylor Jr. marks the first use of the twelve year-old anti-torture law that allows prosecution for abuses committed overseas.
-The Bush administration has been criticized for not invoking the law in cases of torture of prisoners in US custody.
+The case against Charles Taylor Jr. marks the first use of the 12-year-old anti-torture law that allows prosecution for abuses committed overseas.
+The Bush administration has been criticized for not invoking the law in cases of torture of prisoners in U.S. custody.
 In a statement, Elise Keppler of Human Rights Watch praised Taylor’s indictment and added: "Enforcement of federal laws on torture committed abroad is long overdue.
 The question is now whether the federal authorities are willing to apply the law against others."